m-rajaee/SpaceWar/README.md

 A project developed for the Basic Programming course at Isfahan University of Technology.
-Developed a simple Space War game using C, applying programming fundamentals and game logic implementation.
+Developed a Two-player game using C, applying programming fundamentals and game logic implementation.

 CMD Settings For Best Appearance :